-The Skeena Residence is targeting Passive House (PassivHaus) certification.
-Passive House is an international recognized energy standard developed in Germany.
-The most significant characteristics are the airtight, high efficiency building envelope and the heat recovery ventilation system.
-If the proect achieves the very ambitious Passive House certification, it would be a first for UBC and advance UBC’s reputation in the community as a leader in sustainability.
+The Skeena Residence achieved Passive House (PassivHaus) certification.
+Passive House is an internationally recognized energy standard developed in Germany.
+The most significant characteristics are the airtight, high-efficiency building envelope and the heat recovery ventilation system.
+It is a first for UBC and advances UBC’s reputation in the community as a leader in sustainability.

 UBC Okanagan Campus Planning: Development permit

 Bush Bohlman & Partners: Project Profile: UBC Okanagan Skeena Student Residences